WHY IT MATTERS: Issues at stake in election

 Donald Trump opposes same-day voter registration, backing laws to ensure only citizens vote.
 Hillary Clinton wants Congress to restore the Voting Rights Act and seeks a national standard of at least 20 days of early in-person voting.

-Associated Press writers contributing to this report: Marcy Gordon, Jesse J. Holland, Lolita C. Baldor, Matthew Lee, Lisa Marie Pane, Stephen Ohlemacher, Erica Werner, David A. Lieb, Bradley Klapper, Anne Flaherty, Jennifer C. Kerr, Alicia A. Caldwell, Seth Borenstein, Josh Lederman, Andrew Taylor, Kathleen Ronayne, Paul Wiseman, Mark Sherman, Josh Boak, Matthew Pennington, Ricardo Alonso-Zaldivar, Robert Burns and Hope Yen.
+Associated Press writers contributing to this report: Marcy Gordon, Julie Bykowicz, David Crary, Eric Tucker, Deb Riechmann, Matthew Daly, Jesse J. Holland, Lolita C. Baldor, Matthew Lee, Lisa Marie Pane, Stephen Ohlemacher, Erica Werner, David A. Lieb, Bradley Klapper, Anne Flaherty, Jennifer C. Kerr, Alicia A. Caldwell, Seth Borenstein, Josh Lederman, Andrew Taylor, Kathleen Ronayne, Paul Wiseman, Mark Sherman, Josh Boak, Matthew Pennington, Ricardo Alonso-Zaldivar, Robert Burns and Hope Yen.

 This story is part of AP’s “Why It Matters” series, which will examine three dozen issues at stake in the presidential election between now and Election Day.
 You can find them at: http://apne.ws/2bBG85a